Schleifner/Tiny-Wasm-Compiler-Learn/Chapter13/Readme.md

 ## Task to do

 1. Support import function<br/>
-   1.1 Support import section of Wasm<br/>
+   1.1 Support import section of Wasm.<br/>
    1.2 Design how to link Wasm call with C function.<br/>
-   1.3 Call native function with C ABI<br/>
+   1.3 Call native function with C ABI.<br/>

 2. Compile the [test/myPrint.c](./test/myPrint.c) to Wasm which [Wasi-SDK](https://github.com/WebAssembly/wasi-sdk).
 Example Compile command `/opt/wasi-sdk/bin/clang -fdata-sections -ffunction-sections -mcpu=mvp -mmutable-globals -Wl,--allow-undefined,--export-table,--gc-sections,--no-entry,--export=_start -lstdc++ -z stack-size=8192 -nostartfiles -o build/main.wasm main.c`
-3. Run the `_start` function of the Wasm, and output the print message both to console and a log file
+3. Run the `_start` function of the Wasm, and output the print message both to console and a log file.
-4. Assert the content in the log file
+4. Assert the content in the log file.
-5. Add the test to CI pipeline
+5. Add the test to CI pipeline.

 ## Doc